LarsonLab/Radial-Field-of-Views/README.md

 This archive includes Matlab functions to design acquisition schemes for radial fourier/frequency space sampling that will support the desired field-of-view (FOV), where the primary application is for MRI acquisition trajectories in k-space.
 Included are design functions for 2D and 3D radial frequency space sampling, as well as PROPELLER MRI trajectories.
-As a recent addition, C-file implementations for designing elliptical FOV trajectories are included.
+C implementations for designing elliptical FOV trajectories are also included.

+A recent addition is a 2D golden angle ordering (with anisotropic FOV) and a 3D golden angle ordering (only isotropic FOV).
+There is currently a need for a
+- 3D anisotropic FOV golden angle strategies

 Within Matlab, use "help Radial-Field-of-Views" for information on the design functions included in this package.
 Documentation on each specific